estr3llas/ocamba/README.md

 # ocamba

-Ocamba is a library to replace expressions (+, -, ^, &, |) by their MBA equivalents.
+ocamba is a library to replace expressions (+, -, ^, &, |) by their MBA (Mixed-Boolean Arithmetics) equivalents.
 All of ocamba's work is done in compile time, via PPX.

+ocamba's MBAs are Linear, not Polynomial.

 # Installation

-To use Ocamba you must add it as a dependency in your project's dune file and register it as a preprocessor for the relevant executables or libraries.
+To use ocamba, you must add it as a dependency in your project's dune file and register it as a preprocessor for the relevant executables or libraries.

 ```Scheme
 (executable